-Today the grounds of the palace are open to the public and the Imperial Household Agency hosts public tours of the buildings (Booking required).
-Behind the Shishin-den main hall, there are graceful structures, such as Seiryo-den hall which take you back to the he brilliant court life in medieval times.
+Today, the grounds of the palace are open to the public and the Imperial Household Agency hosts public tours of the buildings (Booking required).
+Behind the Shishin-den main hall, there are graceful structures, such as Seiryo-den hall which take you back to the brilliant court life in medieval times.

 *Note: You need to join a visit tour to enter.
 Advance booking is required at the Kyoto office of the Imperial Household Agency.
 Online application is also available (Please visit the link below).
 Children under 18 years old cannot join the tour.